kmskillings/breakout/journal.md

 looking through journalctl and whatnot yielded no leads.
 Eventually, I decided to just bite the bullet and reinstall Cinnamon.

 After reinstalling, everything seems to be working correctly.
-Here's hoping that it will be clear sailing from here.
+Here's hopig that it will be clear sailing from here.

 ### Planning